yan293/UncaliPose/README.md

-# Uncalibrated MVMP 3D Pose
+# Uncalibrated Multi-View Multi-Person 3D Pose

 This is the official implementation of our paper **"Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses"**.